jundalisay/superb/content/en/research/sarkar/farming/section-1/fiber.md

 There are numerous products which can be made from the banana tree.

 The fibre is obtained from the trunk of the tree.
 The greater the size of a tree, the greater the quantity of fibre, but the same rule does not necessarily apply for the quantity of fruit produced by the banana tree.

-Not more than two offshoot saplings should be allowed to grow from one banana tree.
+Not more than 2 offshoot saplings should be allowed to grow from one banana tree.
 The extra shoots should be cut.

 There are many varieties of banana.

 ## Other Fibre Crops

 Hemp (ganja, Cannabis indica) is still grown for fibre although there is some restriction on its production due to its use as a narcotic.

 Previously, the West Bengal government grew Cannabis indica in Nogong.
 But now it is grown in Bankura.